stevector/lighthouse/docs/understanding-results.md

 <a name="report-categories"></a>
 ## `reportCategories`

-An array containing the different categories, their scores, and the results of the audits that comprise them.
+An array containing the different categories, their scores, and the results of the audits in the categories.

 ### CategoryEntry Properties
 | Name | Type | Description |